 The Lemonade Lemon is light yellow and tastes like grapefruit.

 These lemons from India are medium acidity but contain a lot of juice.

 31. Perrine Lemon

-These lemons taste like a lime and have plenty of juice within them.
-The Perrine Lemon is a combination of a Mexican Lime and a Genoa Lemon and is not as bright of a yellow in color.
+These lemons taste like lime and have plenty of juice within them.
+The Perrine Lemon is a combination of a Mexican Lime and a Genoa Lemon and is not as bright of yellow in color.

 32. Pink Lemonade Lemon